People tracing in the UK - how it works - picture of lady in digital light

 • People tracing vs asset tracing

 People tracing establishes where an individual resides.
 Asset tracing, by contrast, seeks to identify what assets an individual may own, such as property interests, business connections, or financial exposures.
 While people tracing may support later asset investigations, it is a separate service with different objectives, datasets, and legal considerations.
+Read our guide on pre-issue intelligence for court claims.

 Understanding these distinctions ensures that tracing is used correctly, proportionately, and lawfully, and prevents misuse of services that could expose clients to regulatory or legal risk.
+In many cases, using an incorrect or outdated address can lead to failed service, wasted legal costs, or unenforceable claims.

 Who Uses People Tracing Services?